Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-voter-profile-page.md

  - Related external data should be fetched by the backend API during the request:
    - **Representatives:** Fetched via live calls to an external service (e.g., LegiEquity) based on the voter's districts.
    - **Census Data:** Fetched via live calls to the Census API using the voter's stored Census Tract ID.
- - The frontend will make a single call to the primary endpoint to retrieve all necessary data for the profile page.
+ - The frontend will initiate asynchronous requests to fetch data for the different profile sections upon page load.

 +## Task List
 +### 1. Backend API (`/api/ga/voter/profile/[registration-number]`)